- You are here:

 Christine Nguyen '15 - Business Management

 Christine Nguyen has a dream - to become a successful business woman working for a Fortune 500 company.
-And she believes the experience she is getting both inside and outside the classroom at Curry College is making that dream more of a reality every day.
+And she believes the experience she received both inside and outside the classroom at Curry College makes that dream more of a reality every day.

-A member of the Class of 2015, the business management major from Maine is already succeeding at her internships, the first one with The Rockport Company, a subsidiary of Reebok International Ltd., whose Canton, Massachusetts headquarters are located right down the road from Curry College's Milton campus.
+The business management major from Maine thrived at her various internships while at Curry, the first one with The Rockport Company, a subsidiary of Reebok International Ltd., whose Canton, Massachusetts headquarters are located right down the road from Curry College's Milton campus.

 After completing her first semester at Rockport as an internal communications/social media intern, Christine was quickly promoted to U.S. trade marketing brand/creative services intern.

-"I can't stress enough how amazing it is to have an opportunity to gain real world experience in the business world while still in school, especially at a company as well-known as Reebok.
-And I'm not just sitting on the sidelines and observing; some of my responsibilities include supporting the U.S. Trade Marketing Team, attending photo shoots, working with our products during go-to-market roll outs, and much more."
+"I can't stress enough how amazing it was to have an opportunity to gain real world experience in the business world while still in school, especially at a company as well-known as Reebok.
+And I wasn't just sitting on the sidelines and observing; some of my responsibilities included supporting the U.S. Trade Marketing Team, attending photo shoots, working with our products during go-to-market roll outs, and much more."

-Nguyen would eventually land a second internship as a communications intern at Dunkin' Brands (parent company of Dunkin' Donuts and Baskin' Robbins).
+Nguyen would eventually land several other internships, including one as a communications intern at Dunkin' Brands (parent company of Dunkin' Donuts and Baskin' Robbins).

-On campus, Christine is just as involved.
-Along with thriving in her business management classes, she minors in communication and is very active within the campus community, serving as an admissions tour guide, a peer advisor and an executive board secretary for the Student Government Association (SGA).
+Outside the classroom on campus, Christine was just as busy.
+Along with thriving in her business management classes, she minored in communication and was very active within the campus community, serving as an admissions tour guide, a peer advisor and an executive board secretary for the Student Government Association (SGA).
 She was also invited to become a member of the Curry College Chapter of Sigma Beta Delta, the International Honor Society in Business, Management and Administration.